andrew/ultimate-awesome/README.md

 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [awesome-stumpwm](https://github.com/Junker/awesome-stumpwm) - A curated list of high-quality docs/modules/configs for StumpWM.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
+- [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.
 - [awesome-amateur-radio](https://github.com/mcaserta/awesome-amateur-radio) - Amateur Radio Resources and Links.
 - [awesome-metarl](https://github.com/metarl/awesome-metarl) - A curated list of awesome Meta Reinforcement Learning.